Gonzih/blog.gonzih.me/content/post/2019-01-18-routing-with-go-on-google-cloud-functions.markdown

 To get started with cloud functions you can follow [this simple tutorial](https://codelabs.developers.google.com/codelabs/cloud-starting-cloudfunctions/index.html?index=..%2F..index#0).

 One of many neat things about cloud functions is that they can be built from existing Github repository.
-You simply have to define Google source repository that mirrors one on Github and use this repository as source for your newly defined cloud function.
+You simply have to define Google source repository that mirrors one on Github and use this repository as a source for your newly defined cloud function.

 It feels like go code you upload to cloud function gets loaded by some generated code as a dependency.

 Ultimately we can simply define our own router using `NewServeMux` like this:

 ```go